-- [a] Social workers who have direct knowledge of a social work colleagues incompetence should consult with that colleague when feasible and assist the colleague in taking remedial action - [b] Social workers who believe that a social worker colleague is incompetent and has not taken adequate steps to address the incompetence should take action through appropriate channels established by employers, agencies, SLASOW, licensing and regulatory bodies and other professional organizations.
+- [a] Social Workers who have direct knowledge of a social work colleagues' incompetence should consult with that colleague when feasible and assist the colleague in taking remedial action. - [b] Social Workers who believe that a social worker colleague is incompetent and has not taken adequate steps to address the incompetence should take action through appropriate channels established by employers, agencies, SLASW, licensing and regulatory bodies and other professional organisations.

-2.11 Unethical conduct of colleague
+2.11 Unethical Conduct Of Colleague

-- [a] Social workers should take adequate measures to discourage, prevent, expose and correct unethical conduct of colleagues - [b] Social workers should be knowledgeable about established policies and procedures for handling concerns about colleagues unethical behaviour.
-Social workers should be familiar with national, state, and local procedures for handling ethics complaint.
-These include policies and procedures created by SLASOW, licensing and regulatory bodies, employers, agencies, and other professional organisations - [c] Social workers who believe that a colleague has acted unethically should seek resolution by discussing their concerns with the colleague when feasible and when such discussion is likely to be productive - [d] when necessary, social workers who believe that a colleague has acted unethically should take action through appropriate formal channels such as contacting a state licensing board or regulatory body, and SLASOW committee on inquiry, or other professional ethics committees - [e] Social workers should defend and assist colleagues who are unjustly charged with unethical conduct
+- [a] Social Workers should take adequate measures to discourage, prevent, expose and correct unethical conduct of colleagues. - [b] Social Workers should be knowledgeable about established policies and procedures for handling concerns about colleagues unethical behaviour.
+Social Workers should be familiar with national and local procedures for handling ethics complaint.
+These include policies and procedures created by SLASW, licensing and regulatory bodies, employers, agencies, and other professional organisations. - [c] Social Workers who believe that a colleague has acted unethically should seek resolution by discussing their concerns with the colleague when feasible and when such discussion is likely to be productive. - [d] When necessary, social workers who believe that a colleague has acted unethically should take action through appropriate formal channels such as contacting a state licensing board or regulatory body, and SLASW committee on inquiry, or other professional ethics committees. - [e] Social workers should defend and assist colleagues who are unjustly charged with unethical conduct.